MatthewBCooke/NC4touch/README.md

      `ili9488 spi0.0: [drm] fb0: ili9488drmfb frame buffer device`
    - Issue: GPIO configuration for `reset`, `dc`, and `backlight` is missing, likely due to overlay failure.

-3. The Kernel Fails to Load the Overlay
+3. The Kernel Fails Loads the Overlay but fails to apply it
+   - With the message `Failed to apply overlay '0_ili-9488' (kernel)`.
    - Listing overlays under `/proc/device-tree/overlays/` confirms the overlay is not applied:
      `ls /proc/device-tree/overlays/ili-9488`
    - Output: